kaustav03/kaustav03/README.md

 <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/d48893bd-0757-481c-8d7e-ba3e163feae7" />

 # 💫 About Me:
-A MCA final year student specializing in Computer Application.
+A MCA passout student specializing in Computer Application.
 Passionate about coding and problem-solving, I have found my true calling in Web Development. 💻 As a fervent learner, I've honed my skills in HTML, CSS, JavaScript, and modern frameworks like React.
 Crafting intuitive web applications and creating seamless user experiences excites me. 🎯 My journey has been a quest to solve complex problems with elegant solutions.
 Whether it's a coding challenge or a real-life obstacle, I thrive on finding innovative ways to overcome them. 🌐 With graduation on the horizon, I'm eager to embark on a fulfilling career in Web Development.
 I'm open to exciting opportunities where I can contribute my creativity and technical acumen.

 ## 🌐 Socials: